SekoiaTree/fendesk/README.md

 - [ ] Add time functions/exchange rates
 - [ ] Add options like config-defined functions
 - [ ] Syntax highlighting; units should be a different color from text, math symbols too, etc.
+- [ ] hints shouldn't save to variables